 * An immersion cooking class lead by Leonora Adidi and Elizabeth Fa’aoso.
 You may be surprised at just how much you can understand when someone is providing thoughtful instructions in a language you are yet to learn.

-On Tuesday evening, the Queensland Indigenous Languages Committee invite you to join us for…
+On Tuesday evening, the Queensland Indigenous Languages Committee invited attendees to gather for…

 Yawun Yarbil, Sunset Songs

-Sharing the joy of our languages in song has become a feature of our [QILAC conferences](https://vimeo.com/283712264) and this year we’re inviting you to take part in Yawun Yarbil Sunset Songs.
-If you have a song in your language you would like to teach to a willing new choir, (and even those not so willing we will coax to join in) we will break into groups on Tuesday afternoon to sing and play with song together.
-Afterwards as we share relaxing evening drinks and nibbles, the groups will take turns to sing up what they have learned earlier.
+Sharing the joy of our languages in song has become a feature of our QILAC conferences and this year we invited attendees to take part in Yawun Yarbil Sunset Songs.
+People bought songs in thier langauges along to teach to a willing new choir (and even those not so willing were coaxed to join in), we broke into groups on the Tuesday afternoon to sing and play with song together.
+Afterwards as we shared relaxing evening drinks and nibbles, the groups took turns to sing up what they had learned earlier.

-There has been an excellent media response with Bumma Bippera Radio broadcasting live from the event, the ABC attending to record their station IDs in each of the languages represented, and the State Library of Queensland and North Queensland Regional Language
+There was an excellent media response with Bumma Bippera Radio broadcasting live from the event, the ABC attending to record their station IDs in each of the languages represented, and the State Library of Queensland and North Queensland Regional Language